jguntrip42/pig_review_repo/README.md

 **Authors:** Joseph Guntrip, Kyle Russell, Tina Sardashti, Jay Styles

-This respository aims to replicate the methodology and results from:
+This repository aims to replicate the methodology and results from:
 *"Optimal Play of the Dice Game Pig"* (Neller & Presser, 2004)

 ---